-This chart shows the total number of not-at-fault threshold claims reported to date by accident guarter

-- Not at-fault threshold claim numbers include claims assessed as 'threshold', and fault status determined as 'not at-fault'.
-In addition, threshold claims with fault status 'yet to be determined' are included in this chart, as a large proportion have historically been determined as not at-fault claims.
-Any finalised not at-fault claims with an unknown severity status are assumed to be not at-fault threshold, and also included in the chart above - The threshold injury assessment can take up to 3 months following claim lodgement to be completed, therefore a material number of claims incurred in the last guarter are yet to receive a threshold injury assessment - For the third and fourth accident years, expected ultimate claims are lower than claims reported to date.
-This is driven by the expectation current not at-fault threshold claims to transition to not-at-fault non-threshold following the completion of dispute processes - Ultimate claims for accident guarters 2021Q4 to 2023Q1 are expected to increase compared to accident guarter 2021Q3 due to an increase in exposure but still at a level that is lower than accident guarters in 2018 - 2019.
+- This chart shows the total number of not-at-fault threshold claims reported to date by accident quarter - Not at-fault threshold claim numbers include claims assessed as 'threshold', and fault status determined as 'not at-fault'.
+In addition, • threshold claims with fault status 'yet to be determined' are included in this chart, as a large proportion have historically been determined as not at-fault claims.
+Any finalised not at-fault claims with an unknown severity status are assumed to be not at-fault threshold, and also included in the chart above - The threshold injury assessment can take up to 3 months following claim lodgement to be completed, therefore a material number of claims incurred in the last quarter are yet to receive a threshold injury assessment - For the third and fourth accident years, expected ultimate claims are lower than claims reported to date.
+This is driven by the expectation $\blacktriangleright$ some current not at-fault threshold claims will transition to not-at-fault non-threshold following the completion of dispute processes - Ultimate claims for accident guarters 2021Q4 to 2023Q1 are expected to increase compared to accident guarter 2021Q3 due to an increase in exposure but still at a level that is lower than accident guarters in 2018 - 2019.
+Due to an increase in exposure and reported to date experience, ultimate claims for accident quarter 2023Q2 is expected to return to pre-COVID-19 levels.